sszarapka/health-app/README.md

 # Health app

-<b> The app helps users in getting their desired body shape and leading a healthy lifestyle.
+<b> The app helps users in getting desired body shape and leading a healthy lifestyle.
 By calculating the caloric demand required to meet the user's specific goals, it helps them achieve their dream figure.
 In addition, the user can monitor water intake and track progress towards their goal, making it a valuable tool for anyone seeking to improve their health and fitness. </b>

 ## Features
 - Calculating daily caloric demand and carbohydrates/protein/fat ratio